weizhu365/MoCCA-ParallelCluster/README.md

 fi
 ```

-### Clean up
+### 9. Clean up
-It is a good practice to clean up the work space after the project is completed.
-There are several things you may do:
+As a last step, it is a good practice to clean up the work space after the project is completed.
+There are several things you may take care:
 + Clean up the EFS space.
 In particular, remove the intermediate results, such as, .snakemake folders.
-+ Move the results to S3 folders.
++ Move the essential results to S3 folders.
 + Delete the cluster.

 ___
 ## Tips for trouble-shooting
-It is unavoidable that you may run into some problems, no matter how good a tutorial is. :)
+It is unavoidable that you may run into some problems, no matter how good a tutorial is.
+It is always good to master trouble-shooting. :)

 Here we have some tips for you:
 + Try to confirm your success in every step.
 + Create the AWS ParallelCluster with *--norollback* option if there is something wrong in the bootstrapping.
-  + Check the file ~/.parallelcluster/pcluster-cli.log at the login node.
+  + Check the file ~/.parallelcluster/pcluster-cli.log at the **login node**.
-  + ssh access to the master node and check the log files:
+  + ssh access to the **master node** and check the log files:
     + /var/log/cfn-init.log
     + /var/log/cloud-init.log